-David Shepherd Wildlife Foundation sells artwork to fund breeding programs, anti-poaching projects, fieldwork, and education programs to protect different species worldwide, including the greater one-horned rhino.
+David Shepherd Wildlife Foundation sells artwork to fund breeding programs, anti-poaching projects, fieldwork, and education programs to protect species worldwide, including the greater one-horned rhino.

 Save the Rhino

 Save the Rhino works with local partners in Asia and Africa to protect the five different rhino species.
-They support anti-poaching activities, monitoring, environmental education, community conservation, translocations, and captive breeding\.
+They support anti-poaching activities, monitoring, environmental education, community conservation, translocations, and captive breeding.

-The Save the Rhino is an international rhino foundation, a global charity that focuses on the conservation of rhinos.
+Save the Rhino is an international rhino foundation, a global charity that focuses on the conservation of rhinos.

 World Wildlife Fund

 Indian rhinos are the second largest rhino species in the world and are beautiful creatures.
-Sadly, they are vulnerable due to poaching for their horns that is used in traditional Chinese medicine.
+Sadly, they are vulnerable due to poaching for their horns which is used in traditional Chinese medicine.
 Greater one-horned rhinos have been hunted nearly to extinction at one point because of this demand for rhino horn.